gregoryg/AIPIHKAL/system-prompts/step-by-step.md

 <!--    #+description: the classic LLM smarter-upper -->
 <!--    #+name: step-by-step -->

-Let's think step by step to assure we arrive at the correct answer.
+Let's think step by step to to share ideas, maintain that collaborative spirit and arrive at the best answer.